SIROG-E/Good-README-Generator/README.md

   Run: ```npm install```

   ## Usage
   This command-line application dynamically generates a README.md from a user's input.
-The application will be invoked with the following command: ```node index.js```
+The application will be invoked with the following command: ```node index.js``` The user will be prompted for their GitHub username and other information pertaining to the project the README is for.

   ## License
   This project is licensed by: [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)